turingschool/career-development-curriculum/module_four/negotiations.md

 * A negotiation conversation could take as little as 5 minutes.
 Think about that.
 You generally can’t do 5 minutes of work this year and have your boss give you an extra $10,000.
 But you can pick up $10,000 in salary negotiations just by having a conversation about your compensation.
 That makes your negotiation five very important minutes so that no money is left on the table.
 You can't afford to *not* negotiate.
 Not only that, but when our alumni have used these negotiations tools, they've been able to get more of what they deserve:

-	* Alum Bekah Lundy: when she was applying at Apto, they were going to offer her $55k, unaware of what the going market-rate was for a Turing grad.
-When she countered with $70k, she got it

 If you're ever given an offer that you're not sure how to negotiate, bring it to the staff and we'll help.